parduino/Femora/docs/introduction/installation.rst

 Using Conda
 ~~~~~~~~~~~

-MeshMaker can also be installed using conda:
+FEMORA can also be installed using conda:

 .. code-block:: bash